- Temple University, J.D.

 ARTHUR L. PRESSMAN

-Chambers USA has recognized him among the top seven U.S. franchise lawyers for the past four years.
+Chambers USA has recognized him among the top seven U.S. franchise lawyers for the past five years.
 According to client feedback, Arthur is “the go-to guy,” a “very good litigator,” “gets things done very efficiently” and is “very knowledgeable.”
 “His client service is great.”

 What do you focus on?